threader/PC-Tuning/docs/post-install.md

 ## Configure Device Manager

-Many devices in device manager will appear with a yellow icon as we ran the disable services script, **DO NOT** disable any device with a yellow icon however tempting it may be as as this will completely defeat the purpose of building toggle scripts.
+Many devices in device manager will appear with a yellow icon as we ran the disable services script, **DO NOT** disable any device with a yellow icon as this will completely defeat the purpose of building toggle scripts.
 I would **highly** advise against asking other people for help with this step without context as they are almost guaranteed to tell you to "disable devices with a yellow icon" but as previously mentioned & i can not exaggerate this enough, this will completely defeat the purpose of building toggle scripts.
-I have reasons & specific methods for everything within this guide
+My method for configuring services & device manager will ensure maximum compatibility while services are enabled

 - Open device manager, **View > Devices by connection**